wilsonmar/wilsonmar.github.io/_posts/2023-04-03-weather-info.md

     FUN FACT: About 5 minutes is lost or gained each day.

-24. <a target="_blank" href="https://ambientweather.com/solarradiation.html">Solar Radiation</a> (if installed) in wm/2 (Watts per square meter), Lux, or FC (Foot Candles).
+24. <a target="_blank" href="https://ambientweather.com/solarradiation.html">Solar Radiation</a>, measured in <strong>W/m^2</super> (Watts per square meter), aka Lux or FC (Foot Candles) by <a target="_blank" href="https://www.amazon.com/s?k=pyranometers">pyranometers</a> that have a dome-shaped sensor that can be seen from all angles, resembling a "UFO saucer".

     The measurement is used to calculate evapotranspiration - the potential for evaporation of moisture from the soil (or the reverse of rainfall) as a function of solar energy, wind, and temperature.

+    <a target="_blank" href="https://power.larc.nasa.gov/data-access-viewer/">https://power.larc.nasa.gov/data-access-viewer</a>

+    Solar Radiation is not displayed by default on Ambient Weather's website.
+    <a target="_blank" href="https://www.perplexity.ai/search/how-to-obtain-stats-from-ambie-iIsLm3BkSZOA.UUU0RQ.4g#0">Can it be obtained from API</a>?

+    Historically, sunshine intensity is measured thru direct solar radiation using <strong>pyrheliometers</strong> which have a tubular structure that needs to be aimed at the sun, mounted on a <strong>solar tracker</strong>.
-    Before electronic photoelectric sensors are used by computers, the Campbell-Stokes and Jordan Sunshine Recorders (in the UK) used a glass sphere to focus sunlight onto a recording card replaced each day, creating burn marks that indicate the duration of sunshine that day.
+    BTW Before electronic photoelectric sensors are used by computers, the Campbell-Stokes and Jordan Sunshine Recorders (in the UK) used a glass sphere to focus sunlight onto a recording card replaced each day, creating burn marks that indicate the duration of sunshine that day.

-    Not part of the WS-5000 series, a pyrheliometers to measure sunshine intensity thru direct solar radiation (not sunshine duration).
-Pyrheliometers have a tubular structure that needs to be aimed at the sun, often mounted on a solar tracker.
-There are also pyranometers that have a dome-shaped sensor that can be seen from all angles, resembling a "UFO saucer".

 25. "IN "(Indoor) air quality in ug/m3 by a PM2.5 sensor (if installed)
 26. "OUT" (Outdoor) Particulate monitor in ug/m3 by a PM2.5 sensor (if installed)

 27. <a name="dewpoint"></a><strong>Dewpoint</strong> is calculated for measuring the comfort level from moisture in the air.
 A Simplified version of the <a href="https://en.wikipedia.org/wiki/Magnus-Tetens_equation">Magnus-Tetens Formula</a> is:

     AirTemp - ( ( 100 − RelHumidity ) / 5 )

-    <a target="_blank" href="https://www.weather.gov/arx/why_dewpoint_vs_humidity">According to NOAA</a>:
+    <a target="_blank" href="https://www.weather.gov/arx/why_dewpoint_vs_humidity">According to NOAA</a> at <a target="_blank" href="https://weather.gov">weather.gov</a>:

     At 45 degrees or below, air feels "refreshing".<br />
     At 50, it's "comfortable".
 At 55, it's "not bad".<br />